isaaclyman/recipes/site/content/post/decoding-cupbop-uglybop-level-4.md

 ![Containers with sauces in them](/img/img_20201027_185247.jpg "Nice little bottles like these are perfect, especially if you don't lose the lids. ")

 I highly recommend going to Cupbop and ordering extra sauce with your dish, but in small containers on the side.
 They're happy to do it.
-I paid a buck for any sauce on the side.
+I paid a buck for each added sauce on the side.

 **White Lime Sauce**